PitonCMS/Engine/support/client/pages.md

-# PitonCMS Pages and Collection Detail Pages
+# Pages and Collection Detail Pages

 **Pages** have content accessible at a specific URL.
 Typically these hold mostly *static* content such as Home, About, Location, and Collection Summaries etc. and are part of the main website navigation.
 You can create new Pages from the **Content > Pages > Add [Template]** menu.